-The College Accelerator program for $199 a month gives students access to more than 90 online college courses with video lessons, course transcripts, quizzes, and study tools.
-Video lessons are about five minutes each, and courses include online quizzes.
-So the course content is very manageable.
-No textbooks are required.
-Students can complete courses as quickly as they are able, but they can take only two credit-earning, proctored exams per billing period.
-Additional exams cost $70 each.
+The College Accelerator program, for $199 a month, gives students access to more than 90 online college courses with video lessons, course transcripts, quizzes, and study tools.
+Video lessons are about five minutes each, so the course content is very manageable.
+Courses include online quizzes, and no textbooks are required.
+Students can complete courses as quickly as they are able, but they can take only two credit-earning, proctored exams per billing period without paying extra.
+(Additional exams cost $70 each.)
 Taking courses such as those offered by Study.com can help students get through courses quickly, but they might not be the best way to really learn a subject in depth.

 I highly recommend reading a book such as Homeschooling for College Credit by Jennifer Cook-DeRosa to fully understand the ins and outs of earning non-traditional degrees.
-Students need to be fully aware of the transferability of units and have an overall plan that leads toward the career or further education that they want to pursue.
-For students who know what they are doing, Study.com can be very helpful toward earning a college degree at a fraction of the cost of traditional college degrees at an accelerated pace.
+Students need to be fully aware of the transferability of credits and have an overall plan that leads toward the career or further education that they want to pursue.
+For students with such a plan, Study.com can be very helpful for earning a college degree at an accelerated pace at a fraction of the cost of traditional college.